Anglo – Nile International Legal Services Ltd

 For international investors, this dual system combines global credibility with local authority, reinforcing Egypt’s role as an arbitration-friendly jurisdiction in the Middle East and North Africa.

-Enforcement Procedure for Arbitral Awards in Egypt
+Enforcement procedure for arbitral awards in Egypt

 The process of enforcing foreign arbitral awards in Egypt is handled mainly by the Courts of Appeal.
 To begin, the award creditor files a petition supported by the arbitral award, the arbitration agreement, and certified Arabic translations.